It’s important to know the difference between bees, wasps and flies.

 Thanks Lora Morandin, Pollinator Partnership; Elizabeth Elle, Simon Fraser University; and Cameron Cartiere, Border Free Bees who helped sort out the buzz from the sting from the pesky.

-Sign up for Queen of Green emails
+Sign up for Living Green emails